 FAQ - Community Development

-A. The Washington County HOME Consortium finances a variety of housing projects including preservation projects, acquisition and rehabilitation projects, special needs owner-occupied housing rehab programs, homeownership programs, and affordable rental housing projects.<br />
+The Washington County HOME Consortium finances a variety of housing projects including preservation projects, acquisition and rehabilitation projects, special needs owner-occupied housing rehab programs, homeownership programs, and affordable rental housing projects.<br />

 First authorized by Congress under the National Affordable Housing Act of 1990, HOME Investment Partnerships Program (HOME) funds are federal resources awarded to states, counties, cities and consortiums (City-County partnerships) for the purposes of developing affordable housing projects that shelter low-income households.

-A. The Office of Community Development administers four federal programs on behalf of Washington County.
-Funded by the US Department of Housing and Urban Development, the programs are: the Community Development Block Grant program (CDBG), the HOME Investment Partnerships program (HOME), the Emergency Shelter Grant program (ESG) and the American Dream Downpayment Assistance program.
+The Office of Community Development administers four federal programs on behalf of Washington County.
+Funded by the US Department of Housing and Urban Development, the programs are: the Community Development Block Grant program (CDBG), the HOME Investment Partnerships program (HOME), and the Emergency Shelter Grant program (ESG).
 All of these programs are targeted to benefit low and moderate income persons in Washington County.

 First authorized by Congress under the Housing and Community Development Act of 1974, Community Development Block Grants ("CDBG") are federal funds awarded to cities and urban counties for housing and community development projects.
 The U.S. Department of Housing and Urban Development administers the program on a national level, but it is planned and controlled locally.